 - Slow down the pace of the negative.
 It should take approximately 6-10 seconds to return the weight.

 - Use a partner to lift the positive to approximately 10% heavier than your 1RM and then lower the weight slowly on your own.

 - Complete the positive as you normally would but have a partner add lean or pull on the weight or bar on it’s way down.

-Negatives or negative reps, as they may be referred to, are actually very easy to incorporate into your workout if you're not currently using them.
+Negatives or negative reps, as they may be referred to, are actually very easy to incorporate into your workout if you’re not currently using them.
 The key is simply understanding that to get the full benefit of a lift, you should not allow the weight to drop but should instead, actually resist the downward motion with as much, if not more effort that you put into the lift itself.
-When adding negatives to your training regime, it's important to take your time when lowering the weight and to concentrate on the muscle you're working.
-You should actually be fighting gravity on this one, pulling or pushing against the force that is trying to return the weight to it's starting place.
+When adding negatives to your training regime, it’s important to take your time when lowering the weight and to concentrate on the muscle you’re working on.
+You should actually be fighting gravity on this one, pulling or pushing against the force that is trying to return the weight to its starting place.

 While there are lifters who concentrate only on negative training for their workouts, most experts suggest that this is no better than simply concentrating on positive training.
 It is important to do both with consistency to maximize the benefits.
 Negatives can be completed as a part of each lift or as a separate workout altogether.
-Since experts seem to disagree on the pros and cons, it seems safe to say that how to actually incorporate the negatives into your workout is probably just going to be personal preference.
-It would be a good idea to experiment a little to see which seems to have the most impact for you.
+Since experts seem to disagree on the pros and cons, it seems safe to say that how to actually incorporate the negatives into your workout is probably just going to be a personal preference.
+It would be a good idea to experiment a little to see which seems to have the most impact on you.

 Options for incorporating negatives in a training program:

 - Complete a negative rep for each positive rep. This is a combination of the two techniques.

 - Complete all positives reps normally and set aside specific training time to concentrate only on negatives.